johanbeauce/saint-patricks-kata/src/main/java/com/beauce/kata/beerorder/solution/readme.md

 }
 ```
 Like this we can delegate the verification of the quantity to the `Quantity` class.
-Then, we do the same for the `UnitPrice` class; so that we can delegate the multiplication of the quantity by the price to the `UnitPrice` class.
+Then, we do the same for `UnitPrice`; so that we can delegate the multiplication of the quantity by the price to `UnitPrice`.
 ```java
 public record UnitPrice(double value) {
     public UnitPrice {